lumao23/ILCN/README.md

 <td align="center"><a href="https://drive.google.com/drive/u/1/folders/1mBhwv_R7pydwKHhwdDglzMdXng6H03nQ">model</a></td>
 </tbody></table>

+Follow the process of [v-coco](https://github.com/s-gupta/v-coco) to output the official evaluations.

-The training logs of our models can be downloaded in column `download`, and models on hico-det are trained and tested under 2 NVIDIA A40(48GB), and v-coco under 2NVIDIA A10(24GB).
+The training logs of our models can be downloaded in column `download`.
+Models on hico-det are trained and tested under 2 NVIDIA A40(48GB), and v-coco under 2NVIDIA A10(24GB).

 ### To support fp16
 * models/ops/modules/ms_deform_attn.py